The Ultimate Mortgage Guide (2025): From Pre‑Approval to Payoff

 Adjustable‑rate mortgages (ARM)

-Starts with a fixed period (e.g., 5/6, 7/6, 10/6), then adjusts periodically based on an index plus a margin, within caps.
+ARMs start with a fixed period (common terms are 5/1, 7/1, or 10/1, where the first number is the fixed years and the second is how often it adjusts after that), then adjust periodically based on an index plus a margin, within predetermined caps.
 ARMs can be cheaper initially but may rise later.
-Suitable if you plan to sell or refinance before adjustments bite.
+They're suitable if you plan to sell or refinance before adjustments begin.

 Your down payment affects LTV (loan divided by home value).
 Higher down payments reduce risk and may eliminate private mortgage insurance (PMI) on conventional loans.
 But don't drain your emergency fund—owning a home comes with surprise expenses.